 With head torches on, we enter the Glow Worm Tunnel.
 The ground is wet and slippery with water flowing down the middle, but by walking on either side you can avoid getting wet feet!
 As the 400m tunnel curves round, it gets quickly dark… and thousands of glow worms can be seen lining the walls and floors of the tunnel.
 It’s a magical sight, not really done justice by photos.

 (The glow worms, or larvae of insects belonging to the Order Diptera, emit a blue glow or bioluminescence from a reaction between body products and oxygen in the enlarged tips of the insect’s four excretory tubes.)

-Having walked to the far end of the tunnel, now we just need to walk the 4.5km back to the car… (It is also possible to continue through the tunnel and along the Pagoda Track and Old Coach Road to make this a circular walk.)
+Having walked to the far end of the Glow Worm Tunnel, now we just need to walk the 4.5km back to the car… (It is also possible to continue through the Glow Worm Tunneland along the Pagoda Track and Old Coach Road to make this a circular walk.)

-Newnes is situated at the end of Wolgan Road, accessed via a turnoff from the Castlereagh Highway.
+Newnes is situated at the end of Wolgan Road, accessed via a turn-off from the Castlereagh Highway.
 (Head west from Lithgow for about 11km to a junction leading to Mudgee, then right onto the Castlereagh Highway; from here it’s another 5min until you reach Wolgan Road on your right).
-Google Maps reference.